From the Middle Ages to today...

 Rose-Noëlle BORDE, the daughter of Noël JOINAUD, and her husband Alain BORDE then took over the estate.
 They rehabilitated the former bakery of the monks and the underground cellars.
 They also constructed the cloister and restored the former gardens.

 In 2010, Xavier JEAN, the great-great-grand son of Jean JEAN, started its involvement in Couvent des Jacobins.
-He is assisted by Denis POMARÈDE, the estate manager, who joined Couvent des Jacobins in 1996.
+Denis POMARÈDE, the estate manager who joined Couvent des Jacobins in 1996 assists Xavier along with a dedicated team.
+The past decade has been spent working on our numerous initiatives, including our Organic Farming certification, which the domaine officially obtained in September 2020 thanks to the hard work of all our staff.
 We often wonder what the Jacobin Brothers would say if they saw the liveliness of Couvent des Jacobins, more than 600 years after their arrival!